flexera-public/sca-codeinsight-reports-claim-files/README.md

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
-From the summary page of each Code Insight project it is possible to *generate* the **Claimed File Report** via the Custom Report Framework.
-Once this report has been selected for generation the following options can be entered
+From the project reports tab of each Code Insight project it is possible to *generate* the **Claimed File Report** via the Custom Report Framework.

 - Evidence contains strings - a | seperated list of strings that can be claimed.  i.e.  Flexera | Revenera
 - Claim files with search term evidence - (True/False) - Consider serch terms when determining to claim files or not